asadisaghar/asadisaghar.github.io/_posts/2017-10-19-tf-object-detection.md

 ### A concise to-do list:

+Follow the updates on the following to-do list and relevant scripts [here](https://github.com/innovationgarage/train-tf-object-detection)

 ## 1. Label images

   - If you are using a pre-labeled dataset, you may have to jump forward to one of the steps between 2 to 6 depending on the format of the labels